d-roduit/PersonalTrainer/README.md

 1. Install the Node.js runtime on your computer.
 You can find the link to download it under the [Guides and resources](#guides-and-resources) section.
 2. Download this repository and unzip it.
 3. With a shell (CMD, PowerShell, Bash, etc), navigate to the unzipped folder and execute the `npm install` command.
+4. [Optional] Rename the `.env.example` file to `.env` and set correct values.
+Without correct URLs for the API, PersonalTrainer will work but display no data.
-4. Run the project by executing `npm start`.
+5. Run the project by executing `npm start`.

 Once these four steps have been executed, you will be able to open the URL `http://localhost:3000` in your browser and use **PersonalTrainer** !